/ seo-tools / Best Local SEO Tools in 2026

 Local SEO tools automate the tedious parts: listing management, review monitoring, local rank tracking, and citation building.
 The right tool depends on whether you manage one location or hundreds, and whether you are a business owner or an agency.

-Here are the six best local SEO tools in 2025, compared on features, pricing, and who they work best for.
+Here are the six best local SEO tools in 2026, compared on features, pricing, and who they work best for.
+All prices below were checked against vendor pricing pages on 2026-05-29 and are cited in the Sources list at the end.

 1. BrightLocal